“Be a disciplined half-ass”

 The world of work

 It’s not just in the creative spheres this can harm you.
-I spend a lot of my business life producing marketing material for lawyers, and I admit for years it frustrated me that they always seemed to miss deadlines.
+I spend a lot of my business life producing marketing material for lawyers (I mostly work in a niche field, called directories), and I admit for years it frustrated me that they always seemed to miss deadlines.
 They’re lawyers, for God’s sake!
 They’re used to working insane hours, they’re comfortable with vast amounts of documents and intricate detail… how can this stuff be hard for them?

 Until I realised, of course, that it wasn’t just the obvious issue of priorities (their client work, not unreasonably, coming first) but that they were competing with their internal training.
 A lawyer lives for perfection: when you are drafting a multi-million-pound contract, you want that shit to be tight – no mistakes, no loopholes.
-They were baffled by my seemingly contradictory messages: at the start of a project, the need to get things as good as they could possibly be, but then, when you get to the deadline, shrug your shoulders and go, meh, it’ll do.
+(It’s also hard if you are used to working in fields where there is a right answer to suddenly be asked to operate in a sphere where the most certain you will ever get to is ‘best guess’, because so many variables are outwith your – and sometimes anyone’s – control.)
+They were baffled by my seemingly contradictory messages: at the start of a project, the need to get things as good as they could possibly be (and my willingness to nitpick the detail to get to that stage), but then, when you’ve done all that work and you get to the deadline, shrug your shoulders and go, meh, it’ll do.*